lukewhitehouse/groot/readme.md

  * Namespacing
  */

-// 1.
-Main grid container which holds all elements
+$gr-grid: "grid" !default;            // Main grid container which holds all elements
-$gr-grid: "grid" !default;

-// 2.
-Individual grid item/cell/unit/whatever you want to call it.
+$gr-item: "grid__item" !default;      // Individual grid item/cell/unit/whatever you want to call it.
-$gr-item: "grid__item" !default;

-// 3.
-The class chained onto the same element as above which controls the sizing.
+$gr-item-unit: "grid__item" !default; // The class chained onto the same element as above which controls the sizing.
-$gr-item-unit: "grid__item" !default;

 /**
  * Sizing
  */

-// 1.
-The size between each grid item.
+$gr-gutter: 1em !default; // The size between each grid item.
 Can use any CSS unit of measurement.
-$gr-gutter: 1em !default;

 /**
  * Modifiers
  */

-// 1.
-Class which controls the reversed direction of the grid. i.e. direction: rtl;
+$gr-grid-reversed: "grid--reversed" !default;       // Class which controls the reversed direction of the grid. i.e. direction: rtl;
-$gr-grid-reversed: "grid--reversed" !default;

-// 2.
-Centers the entire Grid, which grid items will inherit.
+$gr-grid-centered: "grid--centered" !default;       // Centers the entire Grid, which grid items will inherit.
-$gr-grid-centered: "grid--centered" !default;

-// 3.
-Center an individual item, rather than all items.
+$gr-item-centered: "grid__item--centered" !default; // Center an individual item, rather than all items.
-$gr-item-centered: "grid__item--centered" !default;

 /**
  * Grid alignment
  */

-// 1.
-Initial direction of the $gr-grid
+$gr-grid-direction: inherit !default; // Initial direction of the $gr-grid
-$gr-grid-direction: inherit !default;

-// 2.
-Initial horizontal alignment of the $gr-grid.
+$gr-grid-align-x: inherit !default;   // Initial horizontal alignment of the $gr-grid.
-$gr-grid-align-x: inherit !default;

 /**
  * Item alignment
  */

-// 1.
-Initial direction of the $gr-item
+$gr-item-direction: inherit !default; // Initial direction of the $gr-item
-$gr-item-direction: inherit !default;

-// 2.
-Initial horizontal alignment of the $gr-item
+$gr-item-align-x: inherit !default;   // Initial horizontal alignment of the $gr-item
-$gr-item-align-x: inherit !default;

-// 3.
-Initial vertical alignment of the $gr-item
+$gr-item-align-y: top !default;       // Initial vertical alignment of the $gr-item
-$gr-item-align-y: top !default;
 ```

 ## Modifiers